 In Ontario, you must buy wine, liquor, and beer in special stores operated by the Province of Ontario.
-They are referred to as the "LCBO" (Liquor Control Board of Ontario) and "The Beer Store").
+They are referred to as the "LCBO" (Liquor Control Board of Ontario) and "The Beer Store".
 In smaller towns only one will be present, but it will sell all alcoholic beverages.
-In some cities, large supermarkets may sell wine and beer.
+In some cities, large supermarkets may contain a wine store.

 The "moralistic approach" to drinking is also reflected in laws about which restaurants can sell alcoholic beverages and about drinking in public.
-You can drink in public only if the place is licensed by the Liquor Licensing Board of Ontario.
-If you are camping, your campsite is considered non-public, so you may drink, but some parks have their own restrictions on drinking.
+You can only drink in public if the place is licensed by the Liquor Licensing Board of Ontario.
+If you are camping, your tent is considered non-public, so you may drink, but some parks have their own restrictions on drinking.

-Important Note: You cannot have an open

-bottle of alcohol in a car, on the street, on a beach, or in any other "public place" unless it is "licensed."
+Important Note: You cannot have an open bottle of alcohol in a car, on the street, on a beach, or in any other "public place" unless it is "licensed."
 And please remember: Do not drink and drive!

 The non-smoking policy in effect at Ontario universities and in public buildings all over the province and in other parts of North America also applies to restaurants and bars.
 This means that smoking is restricted to certain areas (usually outside).
-Vaping (electronic cigarettes) is subject to similar restrictions.